ghoomfrog/silili/README.md

 # manka si

-aj! am a sa ta sipi a al sa lipi! in sa ti, ta a un ✨man u lil si✨! mi kinti a mas am!
+aj! am a sa ta sipi a al sa lipi! in sa ti, ta a un ✨man u lil si✨! mi kinti a maw am!

 a in [tikul u lil si](https://discord.gg/82T6nUatnk) kaj ta a nu in sa.